Testing

 });The interaction denoted by the code is visualized as follows:

 The aim of this test is to simulate chaotic multitouch drag, pan and zoom intends to ensure drag and multitouchPanZoom modules can survive extreme conditions.
-Pointeract coped it well.
-But when the similar test (manual human test) is conducted in other libraries like Hammer.js or Interact.js, they failed.
+Pointeract handled it decently.